• Skip to primary navigation

 This post may contain affiliate links (disclosure policy).

-What Are BCAAs?
+What Are BCAA Supplements?

-Branched chain amino acids (BCAAs) are three essential amino acids (EAAs), yet they differ in their chemical structures.
-Let’s begin with amino acids.
 Amino acids are organic compounds that are the foundation of protein, and as we all know, protein is the building blocks of muscle.
 20 amino acids make up protein, but of those 20, only 9 are considered essential amino acids.
 They are essential because the body cannot produce them and must be obtained through food or supplements.
 The nine essential amino acids include: histidine, isoleucine, lysine, leucine, methionine, phenylalanine, tryptophan, threonine, and valine.

-For our purposes of BCAAs, the three essential amino acids that are also considered branched chain amino acids are leucine, isoleucine, and valine.
 What separates BCAAs from EAAs is that their side chain branches out allowing for a different metabolic rate.
 You can find BCAAs in food with large amounts of protein and this will help with protein synthesis but also recovery.
 Since your body turns to glycogen stores for energy and fuel during a workout, BCAAs can prevent fatigue and offer that boost so your body doesn’t take from your muscle for that much needed fuel.

-Role Of Each BCAA
+The Role Of Each Branched-Chain Amino Acid

 Let’s break down the role of each of our three branched-chain amino acids because each offers a specific role to really enhance your overall growth and recovery.